-But, regardless of which type of pancake mixture it is you will be refrigerated, you will need some good quality, appropriate, food-safe, airtight jars, or a batter dispenser that has a lid.
+But, regardless of which type of pancake mixture it is you will be refrigerated; you will need some good quality, food-safe, airtight jars, or a batter dispenser that has a lid.

 1 Batter for thin pancakes or crepes

-- When you whisk together the pancake batter’s wet and dry ingredients, bubbles form that aerates the mixture, it’s these little bubbles that make the pancakes rise and puff up, but that is not what you want if you’re going to be making crêpes.
+- When you whisk together the pancake batter’s wet and dry ingredients, bubbles form that aerates the mixture.
+These little bubbles make the pancakes rise and puff up; but that is not what you want if you’re going to be making crêpes.
 For these French-style pancakes, it’s preferable if the bubbles burst.

-- Crêpe-style pancakes are ideal for rolling up with peanut butter and jelly filling or other fillings of your choice and serving with a scoop of whipped cream for a super dessert that can be created in no time flat.
+- Crêpe-style pancakes are ideal for rolling up with peanut butter and jelly filling or other fillings of your choice.
+Serving with a scoop of whipped cream for a super dessert that can be created in no time flat.

 2 Batter that contains baking soda

-- Baking soda is a type of leavening agent that helps make the batter rise so your pancakes will gorgeously light and fluffy.
+- Baking soda is a type of leavening agent that helps make the batter rise; so your pancakes will cook gorgeously light and fluffy.

-- Regrettably, baking soda starts its work immediately after being mixed into a batter, and if not cooked quickly, it will fall flat.
+- Regrettably, baking soda starts its work immediately after mixing into a batter.
+And you don’t cook the batter immediately, it will fall flat.

 3 Batter that contains baking powder

 Baking powder does, however, store well.
-The majority of baking powders are “double-acting,” meaning that they will get to work as soon as they come into contact with wet ingredients and activate again when the heat is applied.
+The majority of baking powders are “double-acting,”.
+Which means, they will get to work as soon as they come into contact with wet ingredients.
+At the same time will activate again when the heat is applied.

-- Pancakes made from batter containing baking powder that is then refrigerated will not rise as much as they would if you were to cook them immediately after completing the batter; in other words, if the batter was at room temperature.
+- Pancakes made from batter containing baking powder then refrigerated will not rise as much as they would.
+Compare to if you were to cook them immediately after completing the batter; in other words, if the batter was at room temperature.

-- However, if you think the first pancake looks a little sad and flat, you can always add a little more baking soda to the mixture before cooking it to act as a refresher.
+- If you think the first pancake looks a little sad and flat; you can always add a little baking soda to the mixture before cooking it to act as a refresher.
 Also, it’s essential to keep within 25% to 50% of the quantity specified in the recipe.

 4 Batter that contains yeast